Showing posts with label piano. Show all posts

 Everyone joined in singing God Bless America.

-After the concert, everyone was invited for light refreshments.
+After the concert, everyone was invited to light refreshments.

-I stopped at the Tuscumbia Art Museum to view the art on display by disabling students of Alabama and watercolor paintings from all over the USA.
-There were some very interesting pieces on display.
+I stopped at the Tuscumbia Art Museum to view art by disabled students from Alabama and watercolor paintings from all over the USA.
+There were some exciting pieces on display.

-One of the volunteers came into the museum with a notebook about the art and we discuss several pieces.
+One of the volunteers came into the museum with a notebook about the art, and we discussed several pieces.

 Saturday, April 11, 2015